 LOGLINE: Triumph is the story of a bright young woman who survives a near death experience shortly after birth at the hands of a troubled mother.
-She grows up to become a champion in tackling her state’s and then the nation’s child abuse crimes despite experiencing additional traumatic experiences.
+She grows up to become a champion in fighting her state’s and then the nation’s child abuse crimes despite experiencing additional traumatic experiences.

-He relates the story of Katie, an African-American infant born to Dorothy, a young disturbed woman.
+He relates the story of Katie, an African-American infant born to Dorothy, a disturbed young woman.
 That Katie survives and flourishes to become a strong and vibrant woman is the story of Triumph.
 Dorothy is suffering from a disease called Munchausen Syndrome by Proxy, a mental disorder whereby one feigns disease, illness, or psychological trauma to draw attention, sympathy, or reassurance to themselves.

 Through the Judge’s eyes, we see an array of trials and tribulations involving the protagonist Katie as our heroine barely escapes another active plot to kill her.